Vallée de la Gastronomie: A Spring Tour

 Rhône Valley treasures

-Our journey continues to Nyons, home to La Para Vinaigrerie-Moutarderie, which has been crafting fine vinegars and mustards since 1898.
-Visitors can tour the vinegar cellars, learn all about the slow fermentation methods that yield flavours such as blackcurrant balsamic and fig vinegar and pick up tips on using these 100% organic vinegars in cooking.
+Our journey continues to Nyons, home to La Para Vinaigrerie-Moutarderie, which has been crafting fine vinegars and mustards since 2004.
+Visitors can tour the vinegar cellars, learn all about the slow fermentation methods that yield flavours such as blackcurrant balsamic and fig vinegar and pick up tips on using these vinegars in cooking.
 For a refined dining experience, L’Écrin du Roure is a standout.
-Nestled within the historic Manoir le Roure 4-star hotel near Montélimar, this bistronomic gen was awarded its first Gault & Millau toque in 2024.
+Nestled within the historic Manoir le Roure 4-star hotel near Montélimar, this bistronomic gem was awarded its first Gault & Millau toque in 2024.
 Its stunning orangery and panoramic terrace provide a picturesque backdrop for savouring truly excellent contemporary French cuisine.

 Sweet delights of Provence